riganti/dotvvm-docs/Pages/dotvvm-for-visual-studio/dotvvm-private-nuget-feed.md

-# DotVVM Private NuGet Feed
+# Using DotVVM private NuGet feed

 The [Bootstrap for DotVVM](/landing/bootstrap-for-dotvvm) controls are not available on the official NuGet feed.